iobio/clin.iobio/README.md

 ## Using clin.iobio
+[clin.iobio](https://pubmed.ncbi.nlm.nih.gov/35055388/) is developed in the Gabor Marth lab, is free for academic use, and is distributed under the MIT license.
+For further information, or commercial use inquiries, please contact iobioproject@gmail.com.

 You can try out clin.iobio using a demo dataset.
 Or you can immediately plug in your own data, by providing URLs to your BAM and VCF files.

 From the clin.iobio landing page, you can import your data into the app using the provided screen prompts for entering data URLs or a configuration file.
 Our screencast will help guide you through these options.